pjsip/pjproject_docs/docs/source/specific-guides/audio/aec.rst

 Accoustic Echo Cancellation (AEC)
 ==================================

-multichannel capable, supporting both built-in HW AEC and several software EC implementations such as WebRTC AEC3, Speex AEC, as well as our own echo suppressor.
+Multichannel capable, supporting both built-in HW AEC and several software EC implementations such as WebRTC AEC3, Speex AEC, as well as our own echo suppressor.

-TBD:

-- features
-- how to use

 See: